 However, serviced accommodations also tend to require much more management than long-term rentals.
-This is because there is a much higher turnover over guests, meaning more cleaning, maintenance and guest communication.
-Similar to long-term rentals, you can either do all this yourself or outsource some or all the work to a co-host or external companies.
+This is because there is a much higher turnover of guests, meaning more cleaning, maintenance and guest communication.
+Similar to long-term rentals, you can either do all this yourself or outsource some or all the work to a co-host or an external company.
 Most short-let hosts hire at least a cleaning company to manage the cleaning and linen hire.
 There are also various short-let/Airbnb management companies that can take over the other hosting elements, such as guest communication and maintenance, too.

 If you are intrigued by the idea of holiday lets but don’t own a property, don’t worry!
 Find out how to make money on Airbnb without owning property.

 It’s also worth noting that there are some significant tax differences for individuals that can make short-lets beneficial over long-lets.
 While you get taxed from usual rental income as an individual, services accommodation is classified as a business.
 This on the other hand allows you to tax-deduct more costs, including mortgage interest and service charges.